smart-edge-open/specs/openness_awsgreengrass.md

 #### Download Dockerfile from AWS

 AWS provides a Dockerfile and Docker image to enable running AWS IoT Greengrass in a Docker container.
-The procedures for downloading and using it are in the AWS IoT Greengrass Developer Guide [AWS IoT Greengrass Developer Guide](https://docs.aws.amazon.com/greengrass/latest/developerguide).
+The procedures for downloading and using it are in the [AWS IoT Greengrass Developer Guide](https://docs.aws.amazon.com/greengrass/latest/developerguide).

-In the Downloads section of "What is AWS IoT Greengrass" <https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-docker-download>, find and download the Docker package.
+In the Downloads section of [What is AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-docker-download), find and download the Docker package.

 #### AWS IoT Greengrass

-Go to the "Configure AWS IoT Greengrass on AWS IoT" section of AWS IoT Greengrass Developer Guide (<https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html>) and follow it until you download and store your Core's security resources as a tar.gz.
+Go to the "Configure AWS IoT Greengrass on AWS IoT" section of [AWS IoT Greengrass Developer Guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html) and follow it until you download and store your Core's security resources as a tar.gz.

 Unzip its content into the same diectory where the Dockerfile is.